 In 2007, at age 76, Bobbie released her solo debut, Audiobiography: a collection of longtime personal favorites ranging from Spanish melodies such as “Sabor A Mi” to boogie-woogie tunes including “12th Street Rag” and “Pinetop’s Boogie”; and peppered with vocal accompaniment from Willie on “Back To Earth” and the romantic debut of his song, “Until Tomorrow”.
 In 2014, the brother-sister duo put out December Day which was inspired by their many years playing and recording together.

 Today Bobbie remains an integral piece of the Family Band, competing with today’s top artists as part of one of the most rigorously touring bands in the industry.
-In addition to being inducted into the Texas Country Music Hall of Fame, the state also officially declared February 23 Bobbie Nelson Day in Texas in February.
+In addition to being inducted into the Texas Country Music Hall of Fame, a House resolution was adopted on Feb.
+23, 2017, by the State of Texas, whereby the House of Representatives of the 85th Texas Legislature commended Bobbie Nelson for her long and illustrious career and for her contributions to Texas music.